ayushm-agrawal/research_papers_summarized/federated_learning/Federated_Averaging.md

 ### Federated Optimization

 Optimization problem in FL is referred to as Federated Optimization.
-The several key properties in Federated Optimization.
+There are several key properties in Federated Optimization.
 For this paper, we will be focusing on two:

 - **Non-IID** The training data on a given client is typically based on the usage of the mobile device by a particular user, and hence any particular user's local dataset will note be representative of the population distribution.
 - **Unbalanced** Some users will make much heavier use of the service or app than others, leading to varying amounts of local training data.

 In the paper, the authors assume a synchronous update scheme that proceeds in the rounds of communication.
 It goes as follows

 > There is a fixed set of K clients, each with a fixed local dataset.
 At the beginning of each round, a random fraction C of clients is selected, and the server sends the current global algorithm state to each of these clients.
 By only selecting a fraction of clients for efficiency, experiments show diminishing returns for adding more clients beyond a certain point.
-Each selected client then performs local computation based on the global state and its local dataset, and sends an update to the server. **The server then applies these updates to tits global state, and the process repeats.**
+Each selected client then performs local computation based on the global state and its local dataset, and sends an update to the server. **The server then applies these updates to its global state, and the process repeats.**

 The authors mentioned that although most of their focus is on non-convex neural network objectives, the algorithm is applicable to any finite-sum objective of the following form: